Minnesota police respond to bank robbery in progress, hostage situation at St. Cloud Wells Fargo location

 FLORIDA BANK ALLEGEDLY ROBBED BY WOMAN IN ELECTRIC WHEELCHAIR

-Police were urging residents to avoid the surrounding area.
+Police have been urging residents to avoid the surrounding area for hours.

 Wells Fargo acknowledged the hostage situation in a separate statement.